 Clean one small area

-You might not have time for a full cleaning session every morning, but taking five minutes or so to clean up one small area — whether it’s your desk, the kitchen counter or your dining room table — can save you from having to deal with a bigger mess later on.
+You might not have time for a full cleaning session every morning, but taking five minutes or so to clean up one small area — whether it’s your desk, the kitchen counter, or your dining room table — can save you from having to deal with a bigger mess later on.

 Shut out distractions

 If you’re anything like me, your first inclination in the morning is to reach for your phone.
 But resist the urge!
-Starting your day off by checking email, news, Facebook and Twitter has been shown to lead to stress and overwhelm before your day even starts.
+Starting your day off by checking email, news, Facebook and Twitter have been shown to lead to stress and overwhelm before your day even starts.

 Instead, turn off all alerts on your phone and use it as a tool rather than a distraction.